 - Your age

-- Your salary, occupation, title, employer, date employed or employment history.
-However, lenders may consider this information in making their approval decisions
+- Your salary, occupation, title, employer, date employed or employment history (However, lenders may consider this information in making their overall approval decisions.)

 - Where you live

 - Certain types of inquiries (requests for your credit report).
 The score does not count “consumer disclosure inquiry,” which is a request you have made for your own credit report in order to check it.
 It also does not count “promotional inquiry” requests made by lenders in order to make a “preapproved” credit offer or “account review inquiry” requests made by lenders to review your account with them.
 Inquiries for employment purposes are also not counted.